ubarbaxor/ubarbaxor.github.io/README.md

 I could have slapped some Markdown down a `/blog` somewhere and served it, but stumbling upon some stuff called [_Jekyll Now_][jekyllnow.com], I decided to give it a go.
 From [what I've read][Jekyll Home], Jekyll is a static template renderer that accepts, among other things...
 Markdown.
 Also, that's working pretty well with [GitHub's free hosting solution][gh-pages].
 The _Jekyll Now_ project aims to provide a preset Jekyll blog in virtually no time.

-With this introduction, I had enough material to give instant blogging a try, and a subject for [a first article][article 0].
+With this introduction, I had enough material to give instant blogging a try, and a subject for a first article.

 [wikipedia]: http://wikipedia.com/wiki/Markdown